PerfectoCode/JavaRetryMechanismSample/README.md

     System.out.println("Before Creating driver...");
 }
 ```
-The *remoteWebDriverBeforeAspect* method will run before each trying to construct RemoteWebDriver instance. <br/>
+The *remoteWebDriverBeforeAspect* method will be executed before calling the constructor of every RemoteWebDriver instance. <br/>
-*@Around* annotation enable to control what's happens before + after the method we wrap: <br/>
+The *@Around* annotation enables us to control what happens both before and after the method we wrap with the annotation: <br/>
 ```Java
 @Around("call(org.openqa.selenium.remote.RemoteWebDriver+.new(..))")
 @SuppressWarnings("PMD.AvoidCatchingThrowable")